DavidVujic/clojure-email-experiment/README.md

 #### Usage

-Example, extract an attached CSV file from an email and stringify the content:
+Example, extract an attached CSV file from an email and extract the content as a stream:

 ``` clojure